beflagrant/chatty/hotwired-experiments.md

     respond_to do |format|
       format.turbo_stream {
-        Turbo::StreamsChannel.broadcast_replace_later_to @message.room,
+        Turbo::StreamsChannel.broadcast_replace_later_to @message.room,  current_user
           target: @message,
           partial: "messages/message",
-          locals: { message: @message, editable: true }
+          locals: { message: @message, current_user: current_user }
       }
       format.html { redirect_to @room }
     end
   end
 ```

-This will immediately overwrite the message in the room for the person who initiated the message creation.
+This will immediately overwrite the message in the room for the person who initiated the message creation, and include the 'edit' link as it should.

-Well, it will overwrite the message _most_ of the time.
+Well, okay--it will overwrite the message _most_ of the time.
 Sometimes it doesn't!
 In fact, we've encountered a race condition: `broadcasts_to` in our Message model and `broadcast_replace_later_to` in the Message controller are both queueing a job.
 If the model's `broadcast_to` enqueues first, excellent.
 If not, then the controller's `broadcast_replace_later_to` will not find an element to replace, and will silently fail.

 We can solve this in a few ways, but the quick and dirty solution is to sleep for some very small amount of time.
 Not great, but good enough for our experiment: